yours-org/yours-wallet/CONTRIBUTING.md

 git push origin my-feature
 ```

-10. **Create a Pull Request:**: Navigate to your forked repository on GitHub, and you should see an option to create a pull request and merge into `Panda-Wallet:main`.
+10. **Create a Pull Request:**: Navigate to your forked repository on GitHub, and you should see an option to create a pull request and merge into `Yours-Wallet:main`.
 Click it, fill out the pull request template, and submit your changes for review.

 11. **Code Review:** Your changes will be reviewed, and you may be asked to make further adjustments.
 Once the changes are approved, they will be merged into the main project.

-12. **Celebrate:** 🎉 Congratulations, you've contributed to Panda Wallet!
+12. **Celebrate:** 🎉 Congratulations, you've contributed to Yours Wallet!

 **\*If you plan to contribute, please review the PR Guidelines**